RedHatGov/openshift-compliance/controls.rst

 Overview
 ========

-These security controls comply with FISMA High requirements.
+These security controls comply with FISMA High requirements as defined by `NIST SP800-53r4`_.
+Omitted controls are not required.

+This chapter is automatically generated from the `master_sctm.xlsx`_ spreadsheet on this project's `GitHub`_.

 AC-1 - Access Control Policy And Procedures